SethSmigelski/jump-links-block/README.md

 ## Changelog
 ### 2.0.0
 * **FEATURE:** **Sticky Positioning:** Keep your table of contents visible while users scroll.
 Includes a "Top Offset" slider to clear sticky headers and a "Disable on Mobile" toggle to preserve screen space on small devices.
+* **FEATURE:** **Auto-Hide Title:** Implemented a smart "sticky state" detection.
+When the block sticks, the title gently collapses and fades out to keep the interface clean (this occurs when a block title is used alongside sticky positioning).
 * **FEATURE:** **Smart Indentation:** Added a "Create Visual Hierarchy" toggle.
 When enabled, H3 and H4 sub-headings are visually indented to create a clear, nested outline structure.
 * **FEATURE:** **Block Background:** You can now set a background color for the entire block container, perfect for creating "card-style" floating navigation.